-- 2. Physical activity based events and activities Promoting your community as a destination for adventure or simply a good central location can be attractive. - Fundraiser 5K's, triathlons, marathons or half-marathons-these are all good opportunities to showcase natural beauty and unique attractions by strategically routing the course and to promote local businesses with sponsorships and advertising. - Cycling events - Can begin and/or end in town - Can simply pass through town - Lodging accommodations can sponsor events - Water trails and whitewater boating - Nearby river access can bring lots of traffic - Bike/Pedestrian crossover is common among boaters - 3.
-Natural and Historical Interpretation - Unique and endangered species can entice birders and nature enthusiasts to visit.
+- Visitors - Age - Children/Teens- Does your community offer opportunities for biking and walking?
+If so, is information easily accessible to visitors? - Camps, field trips, or groups just stopping through while traveling - Adults Tourism contributes to the economy of many cities.
+Communities that are more accessible to pedestrians are more likely to attract outside business.
+Does your community prioritize attracting visitors?
+Can your community accommodate large numbers of people en masse? - Festivals and Street parties - Seasonal celebrations (Rhododendron Festival in Beckley, Mardi Gras Celebration, Christmas Parade, 4th of July, Octoberfest) - Open Streets and/or Better Blocks events - Physical Activity based events and activities Promoting your community as a destination for adventure or simply a good central location can be attractive - Fundraiser 5K's, Triathlons, Marathons or Half-Marathons - these are all good opportunities to showcase natural beauty and unique attractions by strategically routing the course and to promote local businesses with sponsorships and advertising. - Cycling events - Can begin and/or end in town - Can simply pass through town - Lodging accommodations can sponsor events - Water Trails and Whitewater boating - Nearby river access can bring lots of traffic - Bike/Pedestrian crossover is common among boaters - Natural and Historical Interpretation - Unique and endangered species can entice birders and nature enthusiasts to visit.
 Providing non-motorized access to the areas can also create an opportunity to raise funds for the protection of habitat. - Local history and historical relics can be the focus of trails and interpretive tours.
-Signs and literature can augment the experience. - > Providing pedestrian and bicycle access to sites encourages longer visit
+Signs and literature can augment the experience. - Providing pedestrian and bicycle access to sites encourages longer visits